Platform API Keys

 Running evaluations with a platform key

 Platform API keys with the live-evaluations:execute scope can call the same evaluation endpoint as Live Evaluation keys.
-The difference is that platform keys authenticate as your user, so you need access to the live evaluation being called.
+The difference is that platform keys authenticate as your user, so you need access to the live evaluation being called, and the path parameter must be the Live Evaluation public_id.

 curl -X POST "https://api.truesight.goodeyelabs.com/api/eval/live_abc123" \